 - Corners of the mouth pulled back

-This happy expression is often seen when your dog is enjoying attention, feeling relaxed, or just had a good time playing.
+This happy expression appears when your dog is enjoying attention, feeling calm, or just had a good run around.

 - Lowered head or ears pinned back

-This is called a submissive grin, and it means your dog may feel nervous, unsure, or is trying to avoid conflict.
-Always check the rest of the body language to understand how your dog really feels.
+This is called a submissive grin — and it means your dog may feel nervous, unsure, or is trying to defuse a situation.
+Always read the full body, not just the face.

-Dogs learn that smiling gets them love.
-If smiling gets pats, treats, or praise, they’ll do it more.
-They associate the happy face with rewards.
-Over time, this “smile” becomes a way to bond with you.
+Dogs also learn that smiling gets them love.
+If a happy expression reliably earns pats, treats, or praise, they’ll do it more.
+Over time, that “smile” becomes a way to connect with you — which is one of the things that makes dogs genuinely special.

-What looks like a guilty smile is really a submissive gesture.
-Dogs don’t feel guilt like humans—they live in the moment.
-If your dog “smiles” after doing something wrong, they’re trying to calm you down or avoid punishment, not saying “I’m sorry.”
+What looks like a guilty smile is actually something different.
+If your dog “smiles” after doing something wrong, they’re not saying sorry — they’re showing submission.
+They’re trying to calm you down or avoid conflict, not expressing guilt.
+Dogs live in the moment; they don’t feel guilt the way humans do.

 - Lowered head